MrWillCom/hexo-theme-cupertino/README.md

 If you don't have a [Hexo](https://hexo.io/) blog, just [create one](https://hexo.io/docs/).

-To install it, just clone this as a Git submodule in your `themes/` directory and edit your `_config.yml`.
+To install it, just clone this as a Git submodule to your `themes/cupertino/` directory and edit your `_config.yml`.
 After that, you should remember to edit `themes/cupertino/_config.yml`.

 `_config.yml`:
 ```yaml